-This product requires an approved SpektrumTM DSM2®/DSMX® compatible transmitter.
+This product requires an approved Spektrum DSM2®/DSMX® compatible transmitter.
 Visit www.bindnfly.com for a complete list of approved transmitters.

-The aircraft has an optional SAFE Select feature, which can be switched ON or OFF easily by binding in a specific manner as described below.
+The aircraft has an optional SAFE Select technology, which can be switched ON or OFF easily by binding in a specific manner as described below.
+This does not turn OFF AS3X® technology.